 The key difference between full truckload and less-than-truckload is in the name of these modes.
 While LTL can move several loads from various shippers, FTL is meant to transport large volumes of goods that can fill the entire truck trailer.
 Also, there is a difference in the way LTL and truckload freight rates.
 Unlike LTL, there is no density-based pricing, also known as freight classification, present in full truckload shipping.

 Both small shippers and large companies can use truckload shipping as their transportation solution.
 You will benefit from FTL most if you have enough freight to fill in the trailer and if you ship goods regularly.
 Overall, there are a few key benefits of truckload shipping, including:

 Truckload shipping is essentially faster than LTL because the truck doesn’t make frequent stops during transit.
 In LTL, the route would include multiple stops to drop off and pick up freight from different shippers.
-In FTL, the truck is dedicated to your load, which makes transit times shorter.
+In FTL, the truck only carries your load, reducing transit times.

-Obviously, if there’s just your freight on the board, it won’t be handled as much as in LTL.
-This significantly reduces the chances of cargo damage, as in most cases your goods are picked up and dropped off just once.
+Obviously, if your freight is on the board, it won’t be handled as much as in LTL.
+This significantly reduces the chances of cargo damage, as in most cases, your goods are picked up and dropped off just once.

-Usually, truckload is more expensive than LTL.
-However, it can be cheaper if you have heavy, high volume loads.
+Usually, ftl is more expensive than LTL.
+However, it can be cheaper if you have heavy, high-volume loads.
 In that case, shipping FTL will be a much more cost-effective option than booking several LTL shipments.